-Change Idea Being Tested
+hange Idea Being Tested

-Learning Goal
+earning Goal

-Tester Name(s) Date/Timeframe of the Test
+ester Name(s) Date/Timeframe of the Test

-DETAILS
+ETAILS

-Describe the who/what/when/where of this test.
+escribe the who/what/when/where of this test.

 1 PLAN

+Predictions: Data to collect

-Predictions: What do you think will happen when you enact this change idea in practice?
+What do you think will happen when you enact this Data to contect

+change idea in practice?

-2 D0
+2 00

-Briefly describe what happened during the test (surprises, difficulty getting data, obstacles, successes, etc.)
+Briefly describe what happened during the test (surp rises, difficulty getting

+data, obstacles, successes, etc.) noos, united gotting

+3 STUDY

+What were the results?

+What did you learn?

+4 ACT

+Describe any modifications to the change idea and plans for future cycles.